We're now counting down to our first performance of the Risland Season of Disney's The Little Mermaid!

 |Registration Fee||Includes show pack of t-shirt, souvenir programme, & full cast photo

 There is an additional cost of approximately $150 for our lead camp weekend.
 Lead camp is for older cast and those younger cast selected as leads

-Public tickets for our production of Peter Pan will be on sale from Ticketmaster closer to show time.
+Public tickets for our production of Disney's "The Little Mermaid" will be on sale from Ticketmaster from April 11th.

-The majority of our regular Sunday rehearsals take place at Ponsonby Primary School on Curran Street.
+The majority of our regular Sunday rehearsals take place at Bayfield Primary School in Herne Bay.
 When we have separate lead rehearsals, they are usually held at Takapuna Normal Intermediate School, just off the Northcote off-ramp.
 Occasionally due to schedule conflicts we will arrange for rehearsal to take place at another school.

 We try to be as flexible as possible with rehearsals - we know you all have busy lives!
 Having said that, we appreciate being let know well in advance if you can't make a rehearsal - especially if you are a lead.
 You can email firstname.lastname@example.org at any time to let us know.
 If it's a last minute emergency, you can always text the rehearsal phone - 021 112 5687.
 Please note this phone is only monitored during rehearsal time.